wdbo/webdocbook/INSTALL.md

         ~$ git clone git://github.com/atelierspierrot/docbook.git your/path/to/docbook

--   get an archive from GitHub, untar it in your wanted directory
+-   get an archive from GitHub, untar it in your target directory

 -   download a tag version of the sources, see <https://github.com/atelierspierrot/docbook/tags>.

-For each stable version of DocBook, a new tag will be created named **vX.Y.Z**, if you prefer use a download version rather than a Git clone, use a tag preferably.
+For each stable version of DocBook, a new tag may exist named **vX.Y.Z**, if you prefer use a download version rather than a Git clone, use a tag preferably.

 When available, any tag named like **vX.Y.Z-outofthebox** is a full and already installed